eyEminYILDIZ/debugless/README.md

 # Debugless

-Debugless is a dotnet library that eliminates the need for debugging.
+Debugless is a dotnet library that helps debugging.

 ## Features